 Flagship: Revitalising rural areas most affected by population loss

-A rural revitalisation platform will be set-up as a one-stop shop for rural communities, rural project holders and local authorities alike to collaborate, share information, inspiring practices and tools.
-The platform will address in priority rural areas affected by population loss, ageing and lack of economic opportunities.
+A rural revitalisation platform has been set-up as a one-stop shop for rural communities, rural project holders and local authorities alike to collaborate, share information, inspiring practices and tools.
+The platform addresses in priority rural areas affected by population loss, ageing and lack of economic opportunities.

 Flagship: Creating a stronger innovation ecosystem for rural areas